ICRAR/daliuge/docs/drops.rst

 DROP Component Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The DFMS framework uses Docker containers as its primary interface to 3rd party applications.
+The |daliuge| framework uses Docker containers as its primary interface to 3rd party applications.
 Docker containers have the following benefits over traditional tools management:

 * Portability.
 * Versioning and component reuse.